-Two materials we are considering for construction of our prototype are stainless steel and plastic, specifically flouropolymers.
-Our client has no preference between these two options.
-If the device is made of steel or another metal it would be autoclaved and allowing for multiple uses.
-On the other hand, a plastic device would be of one time use and disposable.
-Important properties of these materials are their density, temperature constrains, elastic modulus, and cost.
+Two materials we considered for construction of our prototype are stainless steel and plastic, specifically flouropolymers.
+Our client had no preference between these two options.
+If the device is made of steel or another metal it would be autoclaved, allowing for multiple uses.
+On the other hand, a plastic device would be for one time use and disposable.
+Important properties of these materials are their density, temperature constraints, elastic modulus, and cost.

 The main type of stainless steel used in medical applications is stainless steel grade 420.
-One of the distinguishing characteristics of this material is that it must contain between 12% and 14% chromium content as it helps fight against corrosion of the metal.
+One of the distinguishing characteristics of this material is that it must contain between 12% and 14% chromium to render the metal more corrosion resistant.
 The typical tempering temperatures for grade 420 range from 204°C to 650°C. The different tempering ranges give the metal different inherent properties related to tensile strength (between 655-1600MPa).
 When autoclaved the characteristics of the metal will be unchanged.
 The density is approximately 7.750g/cm - an important property that will determine the weight of our final product.
 The elastic modulus, a measure of the force required to elongate the material, is 200GPa and is sufficient for the requirements of the device [2].

 Fluoropolymers are a group of plastics that are easy to machine.
 This plastic would be ideal for the construction of our device because it is inexpensive and strong.
 The elastic modulus is 0.393 GPa which is significantly lower than steel.
-However, with a one-time use, deformations would not be problematic.
-Fluoropolymers can operate in a maximum temperature of $327^{\circ}$ C allowing them to be autoclaved if necessary[15].
-The density of this material 1.5 g/cm and its cost is \$2.41 cost/in[16].
+However, with a one-time use, deformation would not be a problem.
+Fluoropolymers can operate in a maximum temperature of 327°C, allowing them to be autoclaved if necessary[15].
+The density of this material $1.5 \text{ g/cm}^3$ and its cost is \$2.41 cost/in[13].
 Because of its cost and density fluoropolymers would create a lighter and less expensive device than steel.